Hi, I’m Georgia.

 TEACH

 I am an adjunct professor in environmental studies.
-I can teach a class or course in urban forestry and parks, methods of observing nature, and urban woody plant identification.
-My course descriptions are below.
+I can teach courses in urban forestry and parks, methods of observing nature, woody plant identification, and urban wildlife.

 SPEAK